 Korean food is definitely taking over town these days and there are more and more halal options to choose from!
 If you happen to be in Soho and fancy some Korean barbecue, Arang could be a good pick.
 With halal chicken and beef available, you can enjoy a Korean BBQ set or order a range of classic Korean dishes including traditional side dishes, casseroles, and some of their special set dishes.

 Those monstrous fried wings are no doubt a staple at Absurd Bird.
-But my personal favourite is their Fried Chicken & Waffle, which comes in a delicious gravy and maple syrup.
-Absurd Bird offers all things chicken – from fried wings, chicken burgers, waffles to vegan options to comforting side dishes such as mac & cheese!
-They also run Wings Wednesday every week where you can get bottomless wings for £16.95 (only available via booking).
+But my personal favourite there is their Fried Chicken & Waffle, which comes in a delicious gravy and maple syrup.

 When in doubt, there’s always a Dishoom around central London.
-Dishoom has established its name well over the past decade and continues to attract queues of people outside every single branch in London.
+Dishoom has established its name well over the past decade and continues to attract queues outside every single branch.
 Though whether they’re still one of the best Indian restaurants in the game, that’s up for debate.

 Other Soho halal food spots